- What is undergraduate research?

 Q: Are undergraduates allowed to conduct research outside of their chosen major or school?

-A: Students are encouraged to pursue research that may be outside of their major or even outside of their school.
+A: Yes, and it is even encouraged.
 Involvement depends on the discretion of the professor conducting the research and not on a student’s declared major and minor, though students are encouraged to consider what they will bring to a particular research project.

-Q: Are there opportunities for students to conduct research at the Vanderbilt Medical Center?
+Q: Are there opportunities for students to conduct research at the Vanderbilt University Medical Center?

 A: Absolutely!
 Students can pursue medical research opportunities through the Health Professions Advisory Office.
 Some students read about professors’ research projects in the Medical Center on the Vanderbilt University Medical Center website and email professors directly to find out if they can be involved.
 Students also may apply for clinical research projects through the Vanderbilt Clinical Research Connection.